Chupacabra: History

-The first reported attack eventually attributed to the actual chupacabras occurred in March 1995.
-Eight sheep were discovered dead in Puerto Rico, each with three puncture wounds in the chest area and reportedly completely drained of blood.
-A few months later, in August, an eyewitness named Madelyne Tolentino reported seeing the creature in the Puerto Rican town of Canóvanas, where as many as 150 farm animals and pets were reportedly killed.
+The first reported attack later associated with the chupacabras phenomenon occurred in Puerto Rico in March 1995.
+Eight sheep were found dead, each reportedly bearing three puncture wounds to the chest and alleged to have been completely drained of blood.
+Several months later, in August, a resident named Madelyne Tolentino reported a sighting of the creature in the municipality of Canóvanas.
+The incident coincided with a series of livestock and pet deaths in the area, with accounts claiming that as many as 150 animals were killed.

 Puerto Rican comedian and entrepreneur Silverio Pérez is credited with coining the term chupacabras soon after the first incidents were reported in the press.
 Shortly after the first reported incidents in Puerto Rico, other animal deaths were reported in other countries, such as Argentina, Bolivia, Brazil, Chile, Colombia, Dominican Republic, El Salvador, Honduras, Mexico, Nicaragua, Panama, Peru, and the United States.